 There is far more to Anantara Iko than rooms and a swimming pool however: guests who venture over the other side of the pool will find a luxury spa offering treatments to soothe, relax and invigorate, and a fitness centre where a vast range of activities are on offer, including the ever-popular Pilates and yoga (I was lucky to be given a sneak preview of the yoga classes in an outdoor class in the nearby forest).
 There are also hiking tours planned and for those less energetic, there are cooking demos and wine-tasting classes.

 If all that seems too much, then it’s easy to relax here, with a well-stocked bar serving excellent cocktails located right on the beach.
 This is great place to dine in the evenings, with a high-end restaurant serving freshly-caught fish on slabs of Himalayan ice and all with the background of waves for the perfect dining experience.

-Having only opened in 2019 (and been forced to close along with all the other hotels in Mauritius during the various lockdowns), there are lots of plans for Anantara Iko, so expect this hotel to expand over the years – but always considering the beautiful environment it’s surrounded by.
+Having only opened in 2019, there are lots of plans for Anantara Iko, so expect this hotel to expand over the years – but always in consideration of its the beautiful environment which surrounds it.

 And for a bonus hotel, let’s not forget my quarantine hotel, Trou aux Biches Beachcomber golf resort and spa…